presnick/ProgramsInformationPeople/_sources/GeneralIntro/SpecialWaystoExecutePythoninthisBook.rst

 in the text itself (right from the web browser).
 Although this is certainly not the way real programs are written, it provides an excellent environment for learning a programming language like Python since you can experiment with the language as you are reading.

 Take a look at the activecode interpreter in action.
-If we use the Python code from the previous example and make it active, you will see that it can be executed directly by pressing the *run* button.
-Try pressing the *run* button below.
+If we use the Python code from the previous example and make it active, you will see that it can be executed directly by pressing the *Save & Run* button.
+Try pressing the *Save & Run* button below.

 .. activecode:: ch01_1